Payment Reconciliation Software: A 2026 Guide

 How long does it take to implement payment reconciliation software?

 Implementation varies by vendor.
-With Monk, go-live takes about 4 days, so teams move off manual matching quickly rather than waiting through a long rollout.
+With Monk, go-live takes one to three days, so teams move off manual matching quickly rather than waiting through a long rollout.

 .avif)